jjs-hamburg/kodi-jjs/README.md

 ## 2. How to test

-The fastest way to try Kodi JJS is with the
+The fastest way to try Kodi JJS is with my
 **[JJS KODI Toolbox](https://github.com/jjs-hamburg/jjs-kodi-toolbox)**.

 You can move an existing Kodi installation to Kodi JJS in roughly **10 minutes**, including add-ons, databases, settings, skins and the rest of the Kodi profile.